gianlucarea/boris-cli/README.md

-# Boris-cli
+# quote-cli

-**Boris-cli** is a fun terminal application written in **Go** that prints ASCII art along with a random quote from the TV show *Boris* every time your terminal starts.
-Perfect for adding some humor and flair to your command-line experience!
+**quote-cli** is a fun terminal application written in **Go** that prints ASCII art along with a random quote every time your terminal starts.
+Perfect for adding some humour and flair to your command-line experience!

 ---

 ## Features

-* Shows a **ASCII art quote** from the cult Italian TV series *Boris*.
+* Shows a **ASCII art quote**.
 * Lightweight and easy to install.
 * Written entirely in **Go**.